 Bachelor's Degrees

-There are few undergraduate studies courses in GIS at the moment; far more schools, colleges and universities offer master's programs that will allow any college graduate to take their studies further from a relevant discipline.
-Where there are undergraduate courses, before being allowed onto a program, most schools will check that a prospective student has relevant IT skills and a background in a suitable subject.
+There are a few undergraduate studies courses in GIS at the moment.
+Far more schools, colleges, and universities offer master's programs that allow any college graduate to take their studies further in a relevant discipline.
+Where undergraduate courses exist, most schools check that prospective students have relevant IT skills and a background in a suitable subject before admission.

-The better option for undergraduate students in the US is to take a major in a related subject such as geography, and then take minors or electives in GIS if one is available.
-This will not only aid your study in the major, but will also put you in good standing to taking a GIS course at graduate school.
+The better option for undergraduate students in the United States is to take a major in a related subject, such as geography, and then take minors or electives in GIS if available.
+This approach aids your study in the major and puts you in good standing for taking a GIS course at graduate school.

 Why Should I Take GIS as an Elective?

-If you want a career in anything that will have a geographic element then taking a GIS elective will put you at a distinct advantage over somebody who does not, at least until the number of people in those jobs have been fully trained to use GIS.
+If you want a career in anything that will have a geographic element, then taking a GIS elective puts you at a distinct advantage over somebody who does not, at least until the number of people in those jobs has been fully trained to use GIS.

-The purpose of GIS is to teach students about the core concepts of how and why we map and its uses and functions; also key is interpretation and visualization of spatial data through which we may uncover patterns and trends and define relationships between geographic areas and such things as population density, resources and infrastructure.
+The purpose of GIS electives is to teach students about the core concepts of how and why we map and its uses and functions.
+The key is the interpretation and visualization of spatial data through which we may uncover patterns and trends and define relationships between geographic areas and such things as population density, resources, and infrastructure.

 The other reason people may take an elective in GIS is sheer curiosity for an interesting and scientific look at geography and mapping, combining cartography with adaptive and diverse IT skills.